ITCowboys/Blueprint-Microsoft-365/content/design/endpoints/windows/configuration/corporate-branding.md

+Corporate Branding
 ---

-title: "Corporate Branding"
-weight: 75
-description: "This section describes the design decisions associated with corporate branding on Windows 10 and 11 endpoints configured according to guidance in ASD's Blueprint for Secure Cloud."
+"This section describes the design decisions associated with corporate branding on Windows 10 and 11 endpoints configured according to guidance in Microsoft 365 Blueprint for Secure Cloud.
----

 Corporate branding enables a consistent corporate user experience.
 Windows 10 and 11 permit the image displayed on the lock screen, logon screen and desktop wallpaper to be customised and support various resolutions.
 The appropriate resolution is selected based on an image file name.
 Windows will automatically select the appropriate image based on the current screen resolution.
 If a file matching the screen resolution cannot be found, a default image file is used, and the picture stretched to fit the screen.